 Pool and spa incidents cause an annual average of 5,600 visits to the emergency room by children.

-And drownings cause more than one death per day.
-Children who are too small to stand up in a spa shouldn’t be in them.
 If your grandchildren are going to be near the pool, lake, or any body of water, designate a “water watcher”—someone whose primary responsibility is to pay close attention to children who are anywhere near water.

 Swallowing a high-powered magnet set can be fatal to anyone, but this can be particularly hazardous for small children.